-Concentrations in Choral Music, Composition, Organ
+Concentrations in Choral Conducting, Composition, and Organ

 The undergraduate music degree is a prerequisite except in extraordinary circumstances.
 Graduate entrance examinations will be administered according to current practice.